Anna Maria van Schurman: Nobiliss

-Many of Schurman's writings were published during her lifetime in multiple editions, although some of her writings have been lost.
 Her most famous book was the Nobiliss.
 Virginis Annae Mariae a Schurman Opuscula Hebraea Graeca Latina et Gallica, Prosaica et Metrica (Minor works in Hebrew, Greek, Latin and French in prose and poetry by the most noble Anne Maria van Schurman).
 It was published 1648 by Friedrich Spanheim, professor of theology at Leiden University through the Leiden-based publisher Elzeviers.